TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/C3/C3 Super Mini/README.md

 ### Additional Three GPIOs

-If you require more *GPIOs*, then these three GPIOs can be used with certain restrictions:
+If you require more *GPIOs*, then these three GPIOs can be used with some restrictions:

 | Pin | Remark | Default |
 | --- | --- | --- |